tobiasbriones/blog/mathswe/com/prototypes/new-mathswe-prototypes-repository-2024-10-06/index.md

 # New MathSwe Prototypes Repository (2024/10/06)

+Current prototypes are scattered across ad-hoc decentralized places, and they require a formal organization to keep them maintainable and upgrade them to higher standards, like production grade or MVP.

+---

 Prototypes are ultra-fast projects for development while you understand the requirements and shape an actual project.
 They provide the speed tradeoff by requiring no standard practices, like good commit messages.